The Intake

 Consider hiring professionals

-Medical practitioners are often too busy to run effective PPC and SEO campaigns independently, and waste a lot of money attempting this.
+Medical practitioners are often too busy to run effective PPC and SEO campaigns independently and waste a lot of money attempting it.
 It may be worthwhile to hire professionals with experience in medical marketing who understand the unique needs of independent practices to help guide them through this process.

-A dedicated team of professionals working on a marketing campaign will be much more effective for a medical practice than if the practitioners went in alone.
-Understanding what keywords rank well, how to capitalize on niche markets, and the process of a proper site audit make marketing professionals a must for any medical marketing campaign.
+A dedicated team of professionals can develop and execute a marketing campaign more quickly and effectively than the members of a medical practice.
+Marketing professionals understand what keywords rank well, how to capitalize on niche markets, and how to perform a proper site audit.

 Patient Perspectives Report